- Phylum

 Morphological features

 The genus Ceratium has a distinct shape of a central body from which several horns extend to opposite directions (Plate 1), this shape can’t be mistaken with any other genus occurring in Lake Kinneret.
-Cells of C. furcoides are slender, longer than wide, strongly dorsiventrally flattened.
-Epitheca gradually tapers into a long apical horn without shoulders.
-Hypotheca broad and short, drawn out into 2 (occasionally 1 or 3) posterior horns of different lengths.
+Cells of C. furcoides are slender, longer than wide, strongly dorsiventrally flattened. gradually tapers into a long apical horn without shoulders. broad and short, drawn out into 2 (occasionally 1 or 3) horns of different lengths.
 Nucleus prominent in epicone.
 Cysts are smooth-walled, triangular, with one narrow horn extending from each corner.
 Ceratium furcoides is narrower and slenderer than the more common C. hirundinella.

 Ecology